Civic engagement: Television use

 Social capital has been on the decline for years and Putnam looked into why this is.
 One of the areas the study covered was television and its effects on social and civic engagements.
 Shah writes that Putnam found the more TV a person watches, the less they are active in outside activities.
 This is shown with the rise of TV in the 1960s and the fall of civic engagements.
 They found that though news and educational programming can actually aide in a citizen's knowledge, but the lack of engaging in outside activities and social events hurts civic engagement in general.

-Nowadays, the internet has become the main social media outlet.
-Xenos and Moy found that the internet does help civic engagement but also give "unjustifiable euphoria, abrupt and equally unjustifiable skepticism, and gradual realization that web-based human interaction really does have unique and politically significant properties".
-We have all the information we want about and candidate at our fingertips, and the wealth of information is creating a more informed body.
-But with this comes misinformation and the two collide and do the opposite, creating a public with clashing opinions.
+Today, the internet has become a primary medium for social interaction and political communication.
+Xenos and Moy found that the internet can support civic engagement but may also produce “unjustifiable euphoria, abrupt and equally unjustifiable skepticism, and gradual realization that web-based human interaction really does have unique and politically significant properties”.
+Access to information about political candidates has increased significantly through digital media, contributing to a more informed public; however, the spread of misinformation can also generate polarized or conflicting opinions.

 In relation to civic engagement and television use, there has been a push for civic engagement from television providers themselves.
 On September 22, 2020, WarnerMedia launched a nonpartisan voter engagement resource center, with the hopes of giving more citizens the access to vote and better understanding on how to do so.